berukaimerito/project-puma/README.md

 # project-puma
-FinTech application where user can write their own financial strategieS
+FinTech application where user can write their own financial strategies